nogibjj/IDS706_Individual_Project2_KM632/README.md

 ```bash
 make release
 ```
-This will create an optimized binary in the target/release/sqlite_rust
+This will create an optimized binary in the target/release/sqlite_rust and build the project.

 ## Usage / CRUD Demonstration